kyam-mayden/pokemORM/readme.md

 - Decide between front end table or just json response
 - Decide to TDD?
 - Set up the routes/front end
+- Add plan for each lesson in readme

 ### Branches/Lessons
 #### For each eloquent method, put raw query alongside